johanbook/docs/data_structures/overview.md

 ## Queues

 Queues are similar to stacks but one instead accesses the first item making them FIFO (First In First Out).
-For implementation, a linked list is to prefer over an array list to guarantee that appending is a O(1) operation.
+For implementation, one should use the Dequeue data structure, although one could also use a linked list which has constant complexity in both popping and appending..

 | Operation | Time complexity | Note |
 | :-------- | :-------------- | :--- |